pl9ed/RPP-Control/README.md

 These concepts will hopefully point you in the right direction when something goes wrong, or if changes need to be made.

 ### Data Types
+**integer**

-**integer**: int, straightforward numerical integer values
+int, straightforward numerical integer values

 e.x.
 1, 0, 32

+**float and double**f

-**float and double**: flt/dbl, floating point precision numerical values ([see Wikipedia for details](https://en.wikipedia.org/wiki/Single-precision_floating-point_format)), for our purposes we can think of these as numbers with decimals
+lt/dbl, floating point precision numerical values ([see Wikipedia for details](https://en.wikipedia.org/wiki/Single-precision_floating-point_format)), for our purposes we can think of these as numbers with decimals

 e.x.
 23.50, 3.14159, 1.00

+**string**

-**string**: str, essentially text, you can also have numbers and special characters, but note that a string number is NOT the same as numerical data type (i.e. the string "123" is not the same as the int or dbl 123)
+str, essentially text, you can also have numbers and special characters, but note that a string number is NOT the same as numerical data type (i.e. the string "123" is not the same as the int or dbl 123).
+[LabVIEW uses ASCII encoding.](https://en.wikipedia.org/wiki/ASCII) Thus, if you try to do arithmetic on strings, you'll often get nonsensical results.
+For example, for ASCII strings: 1 + 1 = b

 e.x. abc, John Smith, 123!@#